warnakey/delete-reddit-posts/README.md

 - You will see a window popup on your screen
 - Click back onto the Terminal or Command Prompt and enter your Reddit username when prompted (then hit Enter)
 - Enter your Reddit password when prompted (then hit enter) [don't worry, only you will see your password!]
+- (optional) Enter your 2 factor authentication code, if you have this option enabled

 ![command prompt example 2](https://i.imgur.com/Xsztpxa.png)